Scheduling & Fees

 - All weddings have 3 hour ceremony time slots (11am-2pm, 2pm-5pm, & 5pm-8pm).

-- The chapel fee includes: chapel rehearsal for a 1 hour block, chapel ceremony for a 3 hour block, parking in a TCU campus lot, assistance of a chapel coordinator, & services of a sound technician.
+- The chapel fee includes: chapel rehearsal for a 1 hour block, chapel ceremony for a 3 hour block, parking in a TCU campus lot, and assistance of a chapel coordinator.

 - Payments may be dropped off in Jarvis Hall, M-F 9am-5pm, mailed in, or paid online at www.chapel.tcu.edu.